Your resume is usually the first thing the recruiter , the client , the HR Manager , the General Manager looks at and we

 Take time to study the role .The company and find the right person to send your CV to using their name in the opening line, then send.

 Imagine you are the hirer, the recruiter, the HR professional.
 What would you like to read and see in a cover letter?
 And follow this.

 Life is pretty simple when nutted down.
 Keep it simple and to the point.

 Many different opinions on this.
 Mine is put down at least two referees at the end of the resume.
-Who they are, their titles, relationship to you professionally, and there contacts BUT stating:
+Who they are, their titles, relationship to you professionally, and their contacts BUT stating: